Division of Alcoholic Beverage Control Charges

 NJ ABC Liquor License Attorney

 Facing charges from the NJ ABC can be a harrowing experience.
 Your license to sell and distribute alcohol may be your primary source of income and your livelihood may depend upon it.
 Therefore, you cannot trust just any attorney to represent you in your charges.
 Contact an attorney who has experience both prosecuting and defending these Charges.
 Our firm’s Partner is a former Deputy Attorney General who spent part of his career litigating ABC cases on behalf of the State of New Jersey.
 He has the experience and institutional knowledge necessary to handle your matter.
-Call 732.858.5857 today and schedule your free initial consultation.
+Call 732.858.5857 today and schedule your initial consultation.